The best maple bourbon pecan pie! Salty-sweet with a boozy punch and loads of toasted pecans. No corn syrup required!

 Pecan pie is notoriously sweet.
 The base is essentially a custard made with sugar, rather than milk or cream, and eggs and butter.
 Some recipes cut the sweetness of pecan pie with corn syrup, kumquats, coffee or citrus zest.
 But this recipe deals with the excess sugar by adding generous doses of salt and bourbon.

 I substitute maple syrup for the corn syrup because corn syrup scares me.
-It is heavily processed and doesn't taste very interesting, whereas grade B maple syrup, which is minimally processed, retains some healthy trace minerals and tastes like heaven flowing from a tree.
+It is heavily processed and doesn't taste very interesting, whereas maple syrup, which is minimally processed, retains some healthy trace minerals and tastes like heaven flowing from a tree.
 The maple has the added benefit of giving this pie an even softer set.

 Bourbon's spicy-tart flavor blends beautifully with earthy maple and rich nuts, and two applications of salt – fine salt in the custard and a sprinkle of flaky salt on top – make this pie as addictive as bourbon is to some.
 The ample amount of bittersweet molasses in organic dark brown sugar adds complexity.